HITECHCRIME/HC_SG139/README.md

 world chants
 with silent vibrations

-somebody found
+somebody found (it's the)
-somebody is around
+somebody is around (riddim of death)
-(it's the riddim of death)

 riddim of death
-(sister it's the riddim of death) riddim of death
+(right sister, riddim of death it's the) riddim of death

 chance autonomous
+by the pope
+sacrifice won't be enough
+to satiate the blood
+in session
+world despised

+xxx

 world chants